 G. Cornelis van Kooten is Professor and Senior Canada Research Chair in Environmental Studies and Climate in the Department of Economics at the University of Victoria, Canada.
 He received a Ph.D. in Agricultural and Resource Economics from Oregon State University in 1982.
 Subsequently he has been an assistant and associate professor in the Department of Agricultural Economics at the University of Saskatchewan; associate professor in the School of Management at Groningen University in the Netherlands; full professor in the Departments of Agricultural Economics and Forest Resources Management, and Chair of Agricultural Economics, at the University of British Columbia; and professor and Chair of the Department of Applied Economics and Statistics at the University of Nevada.
-In addition to his appointment in Economics, he is a Professor in the Department of Geography and member of the Insitute for Integrated Energy Systems at the University of Victoria.
-He is also a Research Fellow at the Landbouw Economisch Instituut (Agricultural Economics Institute) in The Hague and a member of the Department of Social Sciences, both at Wageningen University in the Netherlands.
+In addition to his appointment in Economics, he is a member of the Insitute for Integrated Energy Systems at the University of Victoria (IESVic).
+He is also a Research Fellow at the Agricultural Economics Institute in The Hague and a member of the Department of Social Sciences, both part of Wageningen University in the Netherlands.
 In the past, he has been a visiting professor at Washington State University and the University of Tilburg in the Netherlands.

-Dr. van Kooten has nearly 30 years experience in natural resource economics, including non-market valuation, bio-economic modeling of wildlife populations, economics of carbon sequestration, managing lands for multiple tradeoffs, and the economics of renewable energy.
+Dr. van Kooten has more than 30 years experience in natural resource economics, including research on agricultural and forest economics, non-market valuation, bio-economic modeling of wildlife populations, mathematical modeling, and the economics of renewable energy.
 His interests range from agricultural and forest economics to development and computational economics.
-He has published some 180 peer-reviewed journal articles and 40 book chapters; he is the author or co-author of four books on land and forest economics, two books on climate change, and co-editor of three books.
+He has published more than 200 peer-reviewed journal articles and 45 book chapters; he is the author or co-author of four books on land and forest economics, two books on climate change, and co-editor of three books.
 His book with Erwin H. Bulte entitled The Economics of Nature (Blackwell, 2000) is considered a classic reference book for researchers in the field of wildlife and public land economics.
 And his 1995 paper in the American J of Agricultural Economics on the uptake of carbon in forest ecosystems is the standard reference for work in the field of terrestrial carbon offsets; in 2011, this paper won the Canadian Agricultural Economics Society’s Enduring Quality Publication award.